ppotter50/HelpDeskTraining/index.md

         <strong>Accounts</strong>
     </summary>
     <p>
-        Account creation is a very common and important task you will encounter as a Hotline employee.
+        Account creation is a very common and important task you will encounter as a Help Desk employee.
 Therefore, it is imperative that you understand how to create an account!
     </p>
     <p>
         You'll need to consult the links below for a comprehensive discussion on different account types, account creation procedures, and account validation, but here are the key steps to remember: